 Amazon link: Grapeseed Oil by Sky Organics.

-Four – Ancient Greek Remedy with grapeseed oil
+Five – Ancient Greek Remedy

 The product is made in the USA; in fact, it’s an old family blend from a family of Greeks in New York.
 Each oil is cold pressed and chemical free, the bottle comes with a spray, and there’s a refund policy with no need to return the bottle.
 What of the bonus ingredients though?